Affiliate disclosure: SetupRanked earns a commission from qualifying Amazon purchases at no extra cost to you.

 Cons

 The Jabra PanaCast 20 was built for individual hybrid professionals, not conference rooms.
 The 120° diagonal field of view is the defining feature: at a typical desk, it captures a full upper-body frame with space to spare, so slight position changes don’t push you out of frame.
-Most personal webcams ship with 70°–90° FOV; that 30° difference is immediately visible on calls.
+Most personal webcams ship with 70°–90° FOV.
+That 30° difference is immediately visible on calls.

 Logitech MX Brio 705 for Business